N3RDIUM/Musiverse/readme.md

 # M U S I V E R S E

 Musiverse is a curses-based modern, minimal, fully customizable and hackable terminal music player.
 It's currently in the pre-alpha stage, so expect bugs and "flashiness".
-The player can play anything that can be streamed from YouTube, although it can't even play any audio yet.
+The player can play anything that can be streamed from YouTube.
 I'll add more features and plugin support in the future.
 Do report any bugs / give suggestions for improvements in the repository issues.
 Feel free to fork and contribute!

 ## Capabilities